pranavmrane/Website_Fingerprinting/README.md

 ## Using the tool

-Once the tool in started, type a number in text box
+Once the tool in started, type a number in text box.

-This number will be saved on the backend server
+This number will be saved on the backend server.
 If the tool has been used previously then all previous entries will be also be fetched